 Oncoplastic surgery combines oncologic techniques (to remove the cancer) with plastic techniques (to reconstruct a contour – a breast mound, or the chest wall).
 The initial focus of this field was improving cosmetic outcomes for lumpectomy (also known as breast conserving surgery).
 A traditional lumpectomy excises the lump and closes the incision without any additional contouring, which can leave behind a permanent “dent.”
-Newer oncoplastic techniques contour the remaining tissues to avoid leaving dents (often paired with a symmetry operation on the healthy breast), resulting in better cosmetic result that patients are happier with.
+Oncoplastic techniques contour the remaining tissues to avoid leaving dents (often paired with a symmetry operation on the healthy breast), resulting in better cosmetic result that patients are happier with.
 (Image: Kronowitz SJ et. al.)

 Flat closure is certainly within oncoplasty’s scope, and is a natural next step for oncoplastic focus.
 Simply removing the breast tissue often does not produce an optimal flat result, especially for patients with larger bodies and/or breasts.
 Patients are much happier when their surgical team takes an aesthetic approach, planning the excision and spending additional time contouring the chest wall to produce a smooth result.